OAGi/Score/docs/user_guide/index.rst

          WIP state, have revision 1, and are owned by the current developer.

-      2. The “Delete” button on top-right corner of the page is activated.
+      2. The "Delete" button on top-right corner of the page is activated.

-      3. Click the “Delete” button.
+      3. Click the "Delete" button.

-   2. Delete code list individually”
+   2. Delete code list individually

       1. Click on the ellipsis in the last column of the code list entry.
 The code list must be in the WIP state, has revision 1, and is owned by the current developer.
-Click the “Delete” menu item in the pop-up menu.
+Click the "Delete" menu item in the pop-up menu.

-      2. Alternatively, click the code list name to open its detail page and click the “Delete” button at the top-right corner of the page.
+      2. Alternatively, click the code list name to open its detail page and click the "Delete" button at the top-right corner of the page.

 3. Confirm (or cancel) deletion on the pop-up dialog.